-Osteoporosis is a condition that causes bones to become less dense and lose their strength, making them break more easily.
+Osteoporosis is a condition that causes bones to become weak and lose their strength, making them break more easily than normal bones.
 When this condition occurs in children it’s called juvenile osteoporosis.

 Less commonly, osteoporosis will occur for an unknown reason.
 This is known as idiopathic juvenile osteoporosis.

-Bones are made of living tissue that‘s constantly growing, rebuilding, replacing and repairing.
-From the time you’re born, to about 25 years of age, you build more bone than you lose.
-Your bones are not only getting bigger during this time, they’re also developing their density.
-This determines how strong they are.
+Our bones are living tissue that is constantly growing, rebuilding, replacing and repairing.
+From the time we’re born, to about 25 years of age, we build more bone than we lose.
+This helps us grow and develop strong skeletons that will support us throughout our lives.

 In children with juvenile osteoporosis, this process is altered.
-Not enough bone is built, or too much bone is lost, or it could be a combination of the two.
-Their bones become less dense, lose strength and break more easily.
+Not enough bone is built, or too much bone is lost, or it could be a combination of both of these.
+Bones become less dense, lose strength and break more easily.

 - medical conditions – including juvenile idiopathic arthritis, osteogenesis imperfecta, diabetes, kidney disease, hyperthyroidism, Cushing’s syndrome, inflammatory bowel disease, cystic fibrosis and anorexia nervosa

-- corticosteroids – used to treat a wide range of conditions including arthritis and asthma
+- medication – such as some types of cancer treatments, anticonvulsant medication (used to manage epilepsy) or corticosteroids (used to treat a wide range of conditions including arthritis and asthma)

-Juvenile osteoporosis is often not diagnosed until after a child has broken a bone.
+Juvenile osteoporosis is usually not diagnosed until after a child has broken a bone.
+Diagnosis may include:

 - physical examination